ICL-EIE-Team-16/cpu-coursework/README.md

 - Add execution permission command for each script.
 - Implement LI instruction
 - Pipelining
-  - What happens if there is NOP after instruction that is in the branch delay slot after jump to zero address Registers encoding: [DOC Imperial](https://www.doc.ic.ac.uk/lab/secondyear/spim/node10.html)
+  - What happens if there is NOP after instruction that is in the branch delay slot after jump to zero address
+- Supplies ALU with pc_address for for AL type instructions to calculate PC+8 - comment in mips_cpu_bus - is this correct?
+Registers encoding: [DOC Imperial](https://www.doc.ic.ac.uk/lab/secondyear/spim/node10.html)

 ## Possible problems